 The Concert Choir is offered before school to all students in grades third through fifth who are interested in expanding their musical talent.
 Students practice twice weekly on Tuesday and Thursday prior to the school day.
 Students perform in a variety of shows including, but not limited to: Veteran’s Day, Annual Christmas Tree Lighting at the Courthouse, Annual Christmas Program, and Steak Dinner.
 There is no fee for Cougar Choir, but students are required to purchase a performance shirt.

-Intermediate Fellowship of Christian Athletes – Mike Trent, Huddle Coach
+Intermediate Fellowship of Christian Athletes – Lauren Drake, Huddle Coach

 Anyone in grades 6-8 may attend.
 FCA meets before school every Wednesday in Coach Trent’s room.
 Club Huddle Campus Groups are certified ministries, which are initiated and led by student-athletes, sponsored by coaches, supported by staff, and meet on a weekly basis.
 Both Intermediate and Upper School Huddle Groups are open to everyone, not just student-athletes.